Chi-Iroh/Excel-Add-In-Template/doc/README.md

 }
 ```

 Jest (and any other unit test framework like `mocha`) can't find Office.js library because it's a single file in Microsoft's servers :

 ```html
 <!-- src/commands/commands.html -->
     <script type="text/javascript" src="https://appsforoffice.microsoft.com/lib/1.1/hosted/office.js"></script>
 ```

 Microsoft then released a package named `office-addin-mock` (must be installed with `npm install --save-dev`) which will provide a mock for Office, Excel and other classes.
 A mock is a fake object which overrides the original one's behaviour.
-In this situation it can help a lot , we may make a mock of an Excel worksheet and give it a 2D array of numbers, and then test our logic on it without using a real file.
+In this situation it can help a lot , we may make a mock of an Excel worksheet and give it a bidimensionnal array of numbers, and then test our logic on it without using a real file.
 Here's how is an unit test :

 ```typescript
 // tests/helloworld.ts
 import { OfficeMockObject } from "office-addin-mock";